magao-x/handbook/operating/software/utils/lookyloo.rst

 Daemon mode
 -----------

 The AOC runs an instance of lookyloo that just stays open forever, watching for new observation intervals to start.
 You can check its status with ``systemctl status lookyloo`` or tail its logs with ``sudo journalctl -fu lookyloo`` (both commands on AOC).
+The corresponding service unit is found at ``/etc/systemd/system/lookyloo.service``.